-Influencer Justine King tells us what’s in her hospital bag.
+Influencer Justine King tells us what is in her hospital bag.

-There’s something very exciting about packing your hospital bag – it’s something I’m more than prepared for now, and I find myself packing and repacking, just because it’s something I’m in control of and I want to be as prepared as possible.
+There is something very exciting about packing your hospital bag it is something I am more than prepared for now, and I find myself packing and repacking, just because its something I'm in control of and I want to be as prepared as possible.
 It was also recommended to me in my hypnobirthing class that your partner should do the final re-pack of your hospital bag with you so they know where everything is if you need it.
-I’ve been asked by so many followers in recent weeks too about what I’m including in my hospital bag, as well as receiving so many valuable tips from experienced mums and mums to be!
-Although I’m not due for another couple of weeks, I wanted to be organised for the little one’s arrival in case the baby has inherited my habit of being insanely early for everything!
+I've been asked by so many followers in recent weeks too about what I'm including in my hospital bag, as well as receiving so many valuable tips from experienced mums and mums to be!
+Although I'm not due for another couple of weeks, I wanted to be organised for the little ones arrival in case the baby has inherited my habit of being insanely early for everything!

 What's in my Labour Bag:

 - My own water bottle (someone told me the hospital cups are plastic and awkward to drink out of, so I've already packed my water bottle as well as some juices) and straws!

 - Some snacks (both for me and my partner)

 - Lots of hair bobbins and a hairband to keep my hair off my face

 - Baby first outfit, in a ziplock bag with nappy, vest and a hat

 - Water mist facial spray

 - Flannel cloths